 We strive to provide every child and family we serve with a feeling of safety, comfort and ease from the moment they arrive at The CARE Center to the moment they leave.
 Our campus has five houses: the Main House, the Medical House, the DHS House, the Northcare Counseling House and the Crimes Against Children Law Enforcement House – each with a front yard and a back yard to maintain.
 This is a great opportunity for small offices, youth groups and students to come out, plant flowers, clean up lawns and playgrounds, and beautify our campus.

-If you’re interested in volunteering for outdoor gardening and beautification, contact Camden to schedule a day that works for your group.
+If you’re interested in volunteering for outdoor gardening and beautification, contact Danielle to schedule a day that works for your group.

 Special Event Planning Committees

 We have two main fundraisers per year: Brave Ball, our annual spring black-tie gala, raises necessary funds for our Victim Services programs.
 Stand Up For Kids, our annual fall luncheon, raises awareness and funds for our abuse prevention education programs.
 We put on other small events throughout the year.
 Volunteers are encouraged to promote events, gather and organize items for auctions and other fundraising activities, and help with the planning and executing of events.

 If you’re interested in volunteering on a special event planning committee, contact Danielle to be placed on a list of people to reach out to when committees are being formed.